 Field staff are a great source of advice and have helped us put together the following information on local travel options.
 You can choose to travel before or after your experience with GVI (subject to immigration restrictions), solidifying the lifetime friendships you’ve established on the program.
 Please note that the below options are not included in the program fee, and would be up to you to arrange at your own expense.

 Pai is an amazingly small backpacker town with a huge street-food market.
-Tours to the canyon, caves, and waterfalls are available.
-Check out Pa...
+Tours to the canyon, caves and w...

 Visit the village’s Buddhist temple which is set alongside a sacred lake.
 During Thai holidays, you may hear chanting coming from the temple, see parades taking place, or witnes...